Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 #### Setting Up Your Environment
 1. **Download the Project**:
-    - Go to the repository page on GitHub.
+    - Navigate to the top of this page.
     - Click the green **Code** button.
     - Select **Download ZIP**.
     - Extract the ZIP file on your local machine.